nasa-gibs/onearth/src/test/README.md

 ## Legend Tests:

 Tests legends in horizontal and vertical formats as PNGs and SVGs using various GIBS colormaps.
 The list of colormaps are configured in this [file](legends_test_data/colormaps.json).

+## Sync S3 Tests:

+1. Downloading a config from an S3 bucket to a directory containing other files
+2. Deleting a config from a directory when the config isn't in the S3 bucket
+3. Downloading a config from S3 and deleting a config that isn't in the S3 bucket

+4. Deleting all configs from a directory when syncing with an empty S3 bucket (not in use: commented out)